 Introduction

-In the current scenario, sustainability has ceased to be a differential and has become essential.
-For companies that use Production Planning and Control (PCP)This means adopting strategic practices that balance operational efficiency and reduced environmental impact - a fundamental approach to competitiveness and compliance.
+In today's scenario, sustainability has gone from being a differential to becoming essential.
+For companies that use Production Planning and Control (PCP), this means adopting strategic practices that balance operational efficiency and reduced environmental impact - a fundamental approach to competitiveness and compliance.

 1. The importance of sustainable PCP

-In addition, recent research highlights the need to standardized indicators (KPIs) to measure sustainable results and align strategic production decisions (ScienceDirect).
+In addition, recent research highlights the need for standardized indicators (KPIs) to measure sustainable results and align strategic production decisions (ScienceDirect).

 2. Sustainability indicators and frameworks